ArturRenzenbrink/SUM/README.md

 ●	Pandas: to analyze your data.

 IMPORTANT!!!! >>>  You also need to install the following files: “users.txt”, “limits.txt”, and “expenses.txt”.
 Then, you are ready to open the file named “sum_store.py”.
 You may need to upload the “.txt” files to your interpreter or change the code including the path your computer needs to access them.
 For example instead of open(“users”, mode = “a”), use open(“/Users/angel/desktop/users, mode = “a”).

+If you don't manage to install these files correctly, you will need to create them and in the first line include:

+● limits.txt: user;name;amount

+● users.txt: name;password

+● expenses.txt: user;name;amount;category;benefit

 USAGE